Monkeystation/photanol-com/src/pages/index.md

       linkedin: https://www.linkedin.com/in/jadranka-van-tilburg-wagner-32218279/
       image: /img/team_jadranka.jpg
     - name: Joost Teixeira de Mattos
-      function: Co-inventor & Co-founder
+      function: Co-founder
       text: Prof. Teixeira de Mattos is a leading expert on microbial physiology and fermentation.
-Together with Prof. Hellingwerf, he defined the optimum conditions for cultivating our cyanos and was later integral in securing key partner, Nouryon.
+Together with Prof. Hellingwerf, he defined the optimum conditions for cultivating our cyanos and was integral in securing key partner, Nouryon.
 In 2016, Joost moved on to a start-up innovating circular energy solutions.
       linkedin: https://www.linkedin.com/in/joost-teixeira-de-mattos-461a3748/
       image: /img/team_joost-t.jpg